Discoxjunkie/100-days-of-code/log.md

 **Thoughts:** Feeling good today with the lessons, will continue to practice methods on my own to really have it down pact.

 **Link to work:** N/A

+### Day 13: January 29nd, 2018

+**Today's Progress**: Continued practical javascript, started putting together Jackmans website

+**Thoughts:** Feeling good today with the lessons, will continue to practice methods on my own to really have it down pact.
+Also started a freelance website with bootstrap building blocks.

+**Link to work:** N/A